Hydro Ottawa’s infrastructure is ‘’going under’’ on Elgin.

 Digging and burying!

 Underground infrastructure work is well underway.
-Phase 1 of Hydro Ottawa’s work which consists of installing new underground duct bank should be completed by the time the whole street closes to vehicle in January 2019.
+Phase 1 of Hydro Ottawa’s work which consisted of installing new underground duct bank was completed in December 2019.

 The proposed project limits are as outlined in the Key Map.